trychlos/pwix-tabbed/README.md

 ##### Dynamically removing tabs

-When dynamically removing tabs, because you have provided less tabs in the `Tabbed` data context, uou should be conscious that Blaze introduces somes asynchronicities, and that - as such - the to-be-removed tab helpers will still be re-run before the view be actually destroyed.
+When dynamically removing tabs, because you have provided less tabs in the `Tabbed` data context, you should be conscious that Blaze introduces somes asynchronicities, and that - as such - the to-be-removed tab helpers will still be re-run before the view be actually destroyed.

 When using such a feature, you should take care of protecting your code by checking that the tabs are still alive.